pharmaverse/admiral/README.md

 * We use consistent naming conventions across all our functions, and provide vignettes and ADaM templates that help users to get started and build familiarity.
 Each `{admiral}` family package website is searchable.
 * We avoid repetitive functions that will do similar tasks (as explained above with study day example).
-* Each package extension is kept focused on the specific scope, i.e. any common need that could be raised up to the core package will be.
+* Each package extension is kept focused on the specific scope, e.g. features that are relevant across multiple extension packages will be moved to the core `{admiral}` package.

 _**Readability**_

-We have a very prescriptive Programming Strategy guide that all our developers and contributors must follow, so that all our code has a high degree of consistency and readability.
+We have a very prescriptive [Programming Strategy](https://pharmaverse.github.io/admiral/articles/programming_strategy.html) that all our developers and contributors must follow, so that all our code has a high degree of consistency and readability.
 * We mandate use of tidyverse (e.g. dplyr) over similar functionality existing in base R.
 * For the sections of any code that perform the actual derivation (e.g. besides assertions or basic utilities), we try to limit nesting of too many dependencies or functions.
 * Modularity is a focus - we don’t try to achieve too many steps in one, and all code has to be well commented.
-* We recognise that a user or a HA reviewer may have the wish to delve into the codebase (especially given this open source setting), or users may need to extend/adapt the code for their study specific needs.
+* We recognise that a user or a Health Authority reviewer may have the wish to delve into the codebase (especially given this open source setting), or users may need to extend/adapt the code for their study specific needs.
 We therefore want any module to be understandable to all, not only the `{admiral}` developers.

 ## References and Documentation